freechipsproject/www.chisel-lang.org/docs/src/main/tut/chisel3/interfaces-and-connections.md

 }
 ```

-Decoupled is marker interface for a ready-valid interface to indicate
+`DecoupledIO` is a ready-valid interface with the *convention*
-that there are no requirements placed on the signaling of `ready` or `valid`.
+that there are no guarantees placed on de-asserting `ready` or `valid` or
+on the stability of `bits` after a clock cycle without data transfer.
 That means `ready` and `valid` can also be de-asserted without a data transfer.
+Specifically, `ready` and `valid` may be deasserted and `bits` may change
+after a clock cycle without a data transfer.

-Irrevocable is marker interface for a ready-valid interface to indicate
+`IrrevocableIO` is a ready-valid interface with the *convention*
-that the value of 'bits' after a cycle where 'valid' is high and 'ready' is low
+that the value of `bits` will not change while `valid` is asserted and `ready` is deasserted.
-are not changed.
-E.g., `valid` stays asserted.
-Also the consumer shall
+Also the consumer shall keep `ready` asserted after a cycle where `read`
-keep `ready` asserted after a cycle where `read` was high and `valid` was low.
+was high and `valid` was low.
-Note that this constraint cannot be enforced by the interface.
+Note that the *irrevocable* constraint *is only a convention* and cannot
+be enforced by the interface.